The Zen and Art of Credit Score Maintenance

 If you have a low credit score you could end up paying a higher rate of interest compared to someone with a good rating.

-Buying a home: If you are interested in becoming a homeowner, your credit score (along with your income and your deposit) is one of the most important numbers in the process.
+Buying a home: If you are considering buying another property, your credit score (along with your income and your deposit) is one of the most important numbers in the process.
 If you have a fair to good credit rating, you’re more likely to be approved for a mortgage.
 You’re also likely to benefit from better rates!

 Employment: Not all employers require credit checks, but if you are in finance or a position requiring that you handle the company’s money, it may be a requirement for you to have a good score.
 The thought behind this being that if you can manage your own finances, you’ll have no problem managing other people’s money.